 To learn more, visit www.lilly.com/uk or www.linkedin.com/showcase/eli-lilly-and-company-uk-and-ireland/.

 This conference was developed by the PCDO Society in conjunction with OmniaMed Communications.
 The sponsoring pharmaceutical, device, training and educational companies have contributed financial support towards this event but have had no input into the conference agenda, speaker selection or presentations, with the exception of the symposium sessions, for which the respective sponsoring companies are fully responsible.
-A full list of sponsors will be available once they are confirmed.
+A full list of confirmed sponsors for this event can be found on the website by clicked on the sponsors tab.